ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

 Once block 175000 is reached, it switches to the upgrade binary in:
 /mnt/nvme/qubetics/cosmovisor/upgrades/v1.0.1/bin/qubeticsd

+Once block 75000 is reached, it switches to the upgrade binary in:
+/mnt/nvme/qubetics/cosmovisor/upgrades/v1.0.2/bin/qubeticsd

 #### Run the Docker Container in the Background 🧪